EVIDENCE-BASED THERAPY

 DOES ANY OF THIS SOUND FAMILIAR?

 You feel frustrated, ashamed, and exhausted because you haven’t been able to get your eating under control.
-You try to “be good” by avoiding certain foods only to end up losing control and overeating or binging on those very same foods over and over again.
+You try to be “good” by avoiding certain foods only to end up losing control and overeating or binging on those very same foods over and over again.
 This cycle of dieting and binging has you feeling stuck in a rut.
+You might also try to make up for binge eating by vomiting, using laxatives or diuretics, or exercising too much.
 You may be hiding that you’re struggling from the people in your life because you’re afraid that they'll judge you.
 Despite all your accomplishments, you just can’t seem to “willpower” your way out of overeating, binge eating, or emotional eating.
+(Read my blog to learn about the restrict-binge cycle.)

 MEET YOUR THERAPIST